clusterfrak/ansible-freeipa/README.md

 This playbook will set up FreeIPA, FreeIPA will be configured to use the servers IP address, and automatically configured to use the mydomain.local domain.

-    - hosts: ds-servers
+    - hosts: localhost
       become: true
       roles:
        - clusterfrak.freeipa

 ## Example Playbook With Custom Values
 -------

 This playbook will set up FreeIPA, FreeIPA  will be configured to use the servers IP address, and automatically configured to use the customdomain.com domain.
 The Management and Admin passwords will also be set accordingly.
+This assumes that your DS servers are already in the [ds-servers] group in your ansible inventory file.

 '''bash
 export DOMAIN="customdomain.com"